Technology can often abuse us. Learn how and fight back.

 • Big Tech companies play by their own rules and do whatever gives them an advantage.

-• Their track records are poor and consumers should be significantly less trusting of them.
+• Many tech companies have appalling track records and consumers should be significantly less trusting of them.

-• Consider what interests these companies really have and you should discover that they do not align with yours.
+• Consider the interests these companies really have and you should discover that they do not align with yours.

 • There's an app for everything.
 But once that app is on your phone, who can say what it's really doing?

-• Your camera app is tracking your location (probably).
+• Your camera app is probably tracking your location.

-• Your music app is tracking your contacts (probably).
+• Your music app is probably tracking your contacts.

 • Apps are always running background processes so they can continue their activities uninterrupted.